stephensample/Intro-To-Linux/README.md

 **Tar**

-Tar is main UNIX archive utility that will allow you to store many files and directories into a single file, while optionally compressing them in the process.
-Compression methods include gz (GZip), bz2 (BZip2), or xz.
+Tar is the most common UNIX archive utility.
+It was originally developed to allow files to be written to backup tapes (tar stands for **t**ape **ar**chiver), but you can save tar files (tarballs) anywhere.
+Tar allows you to store many files and directories in a single archive file, and preserves ownership, permissions, and links -- even if the tarball is stored on a drive that doesn't support those properties.

+Tar doesn't automatically compress the archive file, but it does support it.
 Using compression can drastically shrink the file size, which is useful when archiving or transferring data across the Internet.

+Common compression methods include gz (GZip), bz2 (BZip2), or xz.

-Many applications (and source code) are distributed inside these archives.
+Many applications (and source code) are distributed as tarballs.

 *Useful Flags:*